HULKs/hulk/docs/setup/nao_image_and_sdk.md

 -   Both images and SDKs have major, minor, and patch version numbers (e.g. 4.2.3).
 -   Images and SDKs with the same major and minor version number are compatible with each other.
 -   Major changes, refactorings, or implementations result in the increase of the major version number.
--   Minor changes, additionsk, and iterations result in the increase of the minor version number.
+-   Minor changes, additions, and iterations result in the increase of the minor version number.
 -   Changes in the image that do not require SDK recreation, result in the increase of the patch version number.
-This consequently only requires to create a new image and not necessarily a redistribution of new SDKs.
+This consequently only requires creating a new image and not necessarily a redistribution of new SDKs.

 Before building new images, the version number needs to be set in `meta-nao/conf/distro/HULKsOS.conf`.
 Only change the `DISTRO_VERSION`, the `SDK_VERSION` is automatically derived from the `DISTRO_VERSION`.